YassenEfremov/cpm/README.md

 CPM is a **C/C++** **P**ackage **M**anager made for my diploma thesis.

-## How to install
+## Installation

+### Windows and Linux

+Check out the latest release [here](https://github.com/YassenEfremov/cpm/releases/latest) for binaries, installers and tarballs.

+### Build from source

+To build the project you need [CMake](https://cmake.org/) and [ninja](https://ninja-build.org/).

-Clone the repository and execute the following commands:
+After that clone the repository and execute the following commands:

 ```sh
 cd cpm